Help For Michigan Lawyers Handling Traumatic Brain Injury Cases

 Defense attorneys could use the Michigan Court of Appeals holding in Churchman v.
 Rickerson to deny a legitimate personal injury claim under Michigan law.
 Our traumatic brain injury lawyers give the information experts should include in affidavits or medical testimony to beat this unjust trick.

 TBI lawyers must be on alert for the argument presented by the defense in Guerro v.
-Smith, which says where the trial court — not the jury — decides a plaintiff’s brain injury is mild, the court should be allowed to grant summary judgment for the defense.
+Smith, which says where the trial court — not the jury — decides whether a plaintiff’s brain injury is mild, the court should be allowed to grant summary judgment for the defense.

 One particularly nasty trick that Michigan insurance companies use to keep accident victims from receiving any compensation for a traumatic brain injury suffered in a car accident is arguing that in order to recover pain and suffering damages, a brain injury cannot resolve and the plaintiff cannot ever stop treating.